FAQ

 The co-owners are free to choose the property manager and revoke Foxstone’s management mandate.
 This will require a qualified majority of co-owners, as provided in the co-ownership agreement.

-Who takes care of the management on a daily basis?
+Who takes care of the day-to-day management of the property?

 +